The Full Moon

 Next full moon date:

-The December full moon is called the Cold Moon.
+The February full moon is called the Snow Moon.